chaos46692/carl-tracy.com/content/media/books-23.md

 ### _John Scalzi_

 This is a one-off novel that is a satirical take on Star Trek.
 You may be aware of [redshirts](https://en.wikipedia.org/wiki/Redshirt_(stock_character)) in
-Star Trek as the stock characters that come in for one episode and dies almost immediately.
+Star Trek as the stock characters that come in for one episode and dies almost immediately, this book takes off from that premise and runs with it.

 ## Wham!, George Michael and Me
 ### _Andrew Ridgeley_